novaprova/novaprova/doc/manual/functions.rst

 -----------------

 Test functions are discovered at runtime using Reflection.
-The Novaprova library walks through all the functions linked into the test executable and matches those which take no arguments, return ``void``, and have a name matching one of the following patterns:
+The NovaProva library walks through all the functions linked into the test executable and matches those which take no arguments, return ``void``, and have a name matching one of the following patterns: